Camiguin: History

+Early history

 The island of Camiguin is believed to have been first inhabited by the Manobo people of Surigao del Norte, as evidenced by the distinctly connected language between the two groups.
 The island was used as a trading stop point by various merchants and traders from the Rajahnate of Butuan, the Kedatuan of Dapitan, the ancient people of the Anda peninsula, and possibly the Rajahnate of Cebu and the animist Maranao of Lanao before the Islamization of the Lanao provinces.

 Spanish colonial era

-Old Spanish documents indicate that the renowned explorers Ferdinand Magellan and Miguel Lopez de Legaspi landed in Camiguin in 1521 and 1565, respectively.
+Old Spanish documents indicate that the explorers Ferdinand Magellan and Miguel Lopez de Legaspi landed in Camiguin in 1521 and 1565, respectively.
 The first Spanish settlement was established in 1598 in what is now Guinsiliban.
 Guinsiliban, which comes from the old Kinamiguin word Ginsil-ipan (which means “to look out for pirates from a watchtower”) has an old Spanish watchtower where the Camiguinons kept watch for Moro pirates.

 The first major Spanish settlement, established in 1679, was called Katagman or Katadman (known as Catarman).
 The settlement grew and prospered but was destroyed by the eruption of Mt.
 Vulcan in 1871.
 The former location is what is now Barangay Bonbon of Catarman.

 Sagay, located south of Catarman, was formally established as a town in 1848.
 The word Sagay is derived from the name of poisonous fruit trees that grow in the area.
 Mambajao became a town in 1855.
 The name was coined from the Visayan terms mamahaw, meaning to usher breakfast, and bajao, which is leftover boiled rice.
 In the early 1900s, Mambajao prospered and became the busiest port in Northern Mindanao.
 Mahinog was established as a municipality in 1860.
 The name Mahinog comes from a Visayan word meaning "to ripen" or "to become ripe".
 Although Guinsiliban was the oldest settlement in the island, it was only in 1950 that it became a municipality.
 Mahinog was formerly governed by Mambajao while Guinsiliban was formally governed from Sagay.

-American colonial era
+American invasion era

 In 1901, in the middle of the Philippine–American War, American soldiers landed in Camiguin to assume political control over the island.
 A group of Camiguinons, armed with bolos and spears, led by Valero Camaro, fought them in a short battle in Catarman.
 Valero Camaro was killed by a bullet in the forehead.
-Further study is needed before he and his band can be recognized as patriots in the same way we recognize the Katipuneros.
+Further study is needed before he and his band can be recognized as patriots in the same way the Katipuneros are recognized.
 There is no study that identifies an independence movement in Camiguin during the American occupation.
 However, a small detail with regards to the colonial resistance in Cagayan, Misamis indicates that Camiguinons supported in a clandestine way the revolutionary activities of the Cagayanons against the new colonizers.
 They offered their arms and ammunitions and a typewriter to the revolucionarios in Cagayan.
+In the same year, Camiguin became part of the newly established province of Misamis by virtue of Act No. 128.